 • Feasibility study.

-• Urbanism certificate contains the list of special permits and approvals to be obtained before starting the project: Telecommunication Notice, approval of the National Authority for Land Development, approval of the Office for Pedological and Agrochemical Studies (OSPA), license from the Romanian Civil Aeronautical Authority (RCAA), approval of the Ministry of Culture and National Patrimony, approval of the General Inspectorate for Emergency Situations (GIES), etc., according to the Law no. 525/1996.
+TechnoCAD S.A. can also prepare the documentations for obtaining licenses, permits and approvals issued by central, county or local authorities:• Urbanism certificate contains the list of special permits and approvals to be obtained before starting the project: Telecommunication Notice, approval of the National Authority for Land Development, approval of the Office for Pedological and Agrochemical Studies (OSPA), license from the Romanian Civil Aeronautical Authority (RCAA), approval of the Ministry of Culture and National Patrimony, approval of the General Inspectorate for Emergency Situations (GIES), etc., according to the Law no. 525/1996.

 • Setting aside the land: agreements with the National Agency of Cadastre and Land Registration (NACLR) and the approval of the Commission for Agriculture and Rural Development (CARD).